 Candle Fragrance Basics

 Did you know that 75 to 80 percent of all candles sold in the U.S. today are scented?
-Fragrance is one of the most defining characteristic of your candle.
+Candle fragrance is one of the most defining characteristic of your candle so it is imperative to know the candle fragrance terms.
 While it might be the appearance and packaging that cause a customer to choose it from all of the others in the store display, it quickly goes to the nose, and at that point, it’s a sale, or it’s back on the shelf.
-The candle scent might even be the inspiration for your entire candle idea… we know, we’ve been there.
-Be sure to browse our incredible selection of candle fragrances at LAB&CO.

-So where to begin?
-We could go into the history of fragrance – did you know the word perfume is derived from the Latin word, “per fumus” and means “through smoke” (incense)?
-We could wax lyrical (pun intended) over iconic candle fragrances (who can’t get enough of Diptyque’s Baies?), or we can discuss olfactory science and the fascinating connections between smell and memory, smell and emotion, and even the fact that human beings can discriminate among more than a trillion different smells, yep, a trillion (Science Magazine).
-But for now, let’s stick to candle fragrance and how to use it in your wax blend!
+We could go into the history of fragrance: did you know the word perfume is derived from the Latin word, “per fumus” and means “through smoke” (incense)?
+We could wax lyrical (pun intended) over iconic candle fragrances (who can’t get enough of Diptyque’s Baies?).
+Or we can discuss olfactory science and the fascinating connections between smell and memory, smell and emotion.

 Misconceptions about Fragrance Safety